Step 4: Full View

 Should Engineer A honor the peer review confidentiality agreement and refrain from external disclosure, first discuss the violations privately with Engineer B as a time-bounded collegial step before escalating to authorities, or immediately report the discovered safety code violations directly to the proper authorities without first consulting Engineer B?

-Discuss Violations With Engineer B First Board's choice Immediately and expeditiously raise the discovered safety code violations directly with Engineer B in a collegial discussion, seeking clarification and early resolution, while documenting the findings and establishing a clear expectation of corrective action, then escalate to proper authorities if Engineer B fails to respond adequately within a reasonable time.
+O1 Immediately and expeditiously raise the discovered safety code violations directly with Engineer B in a collegial discussion, seeking clarification and early resolution, while documenting the findings and establishing a clear expectation of corrective action, then escalate to proper authorities if Engineer B fails to respond adequately within a reasonable time.
+Board's choice

 Two competing obligations are in tension: (1) the Peer Review Confidentiality Agreement Obligation, which binds Engineer A to non-disclosure of confidential information involving the peer-reviewed firm, and (2) the Public Welfare Paramount principle, which establishes that Engineer A's paramount responsibility as a licensed professional engineer is to protect public health and safety, a duty the Code imposes on every individual engineer as a non-waivable personal obligation that no contractual instrument can extinguish.
 A third warrant, the Peer Review Judgment and Discretion Contextual Safety Assessment Obligation, requires Engineer A to assess severity and imminence before selecting an escalation pathway.